 What does my blog title, “Know-Love-Obey God,” have to do with intimacy with Him?

-Thinking on my relationship with God: I want an intimate relationship with Him.
-I want every day to know Him more intimately than the day before.
+Thinking on my relationship with God: I want every day to know Him more intimately than the day before.
 To have a relationship requires I know Him.
 The more I get to know Him, the more I fall in love with Him.
 The way to show I love Him is to obey Him.
 And He promises that one result of obedience is that I know Him even better.
 And since I know him better, I fall more deeply in love…

 Know – Love – Obey – Know – Love – Obey – Know – …

 Knowing God leads to loving God.

 I show I love God by obeying God.

 The man who enters by the gate is the shepherd of his sheep.
 The watchman opens the gate for him, and the sheep listen to his voice.
 He calls his own sheep by name and leads them out.
 When he has brought out all his own, he goes on ahead of them, and his sheep follow him because they know his voice … My sheep listen to my voice; I know them, and they follow me.”
 (John 10:2-4,27)